DominantNostril/MagicFinder/README.md

 * Ward's Remembrance, +15% MF (Astral Ward Memorial)
 * Black Lion Boost, +100% MF (Black Lion Statuettes)

+The Extra Life and Welcome Back bonuses are not tracked since they can't be applied or removed.

 ---
 ### Food
 **Included Food:**